 How Do You Use Drayage For Your Shipments?

-If your freight has entered a port and is unable to go directly to its final destination, a truck can pick up the shipping containers and bring them to one of your facilities, whether that be a warehouse or distribution center.
+Suppose your freight has entered a port and is unable to go directly to its final destination.
+In that case, a truck can pick up the shipping containers and bring them to one of your facilities, whether that be a warehouse or distribution center.
 That is a prime example of how drayage is meant to work.

 The old way of doing business is being phased out by modern technology.
-For many companies, shipping their goods on trucks or trains might be too time-consuming and costly when they could just as easily ship them from one point to another with an efficient logistics company like FreightCenter.
-We can provide drayage services which allow us pick up containers at your warehouse before driving them hundreds if not thousands miles away so you don’t have take unnecessary risks during transport.
+For many companies, shipping their goods on trucks or trains might be too time-consuming and costly when they could just as quickly send them from one point to another with an efficient logistics company like FreightCenter.
+We can provide drayage services which allow us to pick up containers at your warehouse before driving them hundreds if not thousands of miles away, so you don’t have to take unnecessary risks during transport.

-The Intermodal Association of North America has actually come up with a list of 6 different kinds.
+The Intermodal Association of North America has created a list of 6 different kinds.
 One way that drayage can be used for your shipments is as part transloading process.
 This is where the freight would have been taken just outside an airport or near some other major roadways.
-From there it is put onto railway tracks.
-After it gets loaded onto trains bound either direction from its origin point.
-From there they’ll go off towards their final destination via truck to get delivered.
+From there, it is put onto railway tracks.
+After it gets loaded onto trains bound in either direction from its origin point, they’ll go off to their final destination via truck to get delivered.